Guest ranch: History

-In the 1950s the growth leveled off, with the number of registered dude ranches in 1958 dropping off to 100 "bona fide" ranches.
-Especially in Arizona and California, the industry became more professional, with dude ranches becoming more like country clubs with elegant rooms and diverse recreational amenities such as tennis courts, golf, and heated swimming pools, catering to some 200 guests at a time by the 1960s.
-Agriculture was no longer practiced, and many ranches no longer held any cattle.
+In the 1950s, the growth leveled off, with the number of registered, bona fide dude ranches dropping to 100 in 1958.
+By the 1960s, especially in Arizona and California, the industry became more professional, with dude ranches becoming more like country clubs, with elegant rooms and diverse recreational amenities such as tennis courts, golf, and heated swimming pools, catering to some 200 guests at a time.
+Agriculture was no longer practised, and many ranches had no cattle.
 Establishments with horses for guests needed to import fodder.
-In turn, other ventures began to turn away from the term, advertising themselves as not a luxury resort or a dude ranch, but a working ranch with guest rooms -this trend was already evident in the 1930s, but by the 1950s the term began to become unpopular, with most establishments advertising themselves as simply 'ranches', and stressing their bona fides as real farms.
-Common to most of these establishments were free use of horses, while normal resorts charged customers extra for a horse ride.
+In turn, other ventures began to turn away from the term, advertising themselves not as a luxury resort or a dude ranch, but a working ranch with guest rooms.
+That trend had become evident in the 1930s but, by the 1950s, the term dude ranch had become unpopular, with most establishments advertising themselves as simply "ranches", and stressing their bona fides as real farms.

+Common to most of those establishments was the free use of horses, while normal resorts charged customers extra for a horse ride.
 Guests would often ride into the surrounding hills for a camping trip.
-Some guests preferred to do ranch chores, and this was sometimes advertised, with such guests being advised to visit in the autumn when there were more chores.
-Eastern ranches often lacked cattle, but in order to maintain a Western atmosphere one New York ranch bought a bison from a zoo, and another had an entire Western town built, complete with a saloon, board sidewalks, and a dirt street.
-Of course, the main attraction for most tourists was the myth and adventure of the Wild West.
+Some guests preferred to do ranch chores, and that was sometimes advertised, with such guests being advised to visit in the autumn when there were more chores.
+Eastern ranches often lacked cattle but, to maintain a Western atmosphere, one New York ranch bought a bison from a zoo.
+Another had an entire Western town built, complete with a saloon, board sidewalks, and a dirt street.
+The main attraction for most tourists was the myth and adventure of the Wild West.

-Western ranches were likely less discriminatory, with very few ranches billing themselves as "restricted", but in the Eastern industry, this practice was common in the 1930s.
+Western ranches were likely less discriminatory, with very few ranches billing themselves as "restricted", but in the Eastern industry, that practice was common in the 1930s.

 In the US, guest ranches are now a long-established tradition and continue to be a vacation destination.
 Depending on the climate, some guest ranches are open only in the summer or winter, while others offer year-round service.
-Some of the activities offered at many guest ranches include horseback riding, target shooting, cattle sorting, hayrides, campfire sing-alongs, hiking, camping, whitewater rafting, zip-lining, archery and fishing.
+Some of the activities offered at guest ranches include horseback riding, target shooting, cattle sorting, hayrides, campfire sing-alongs, hiking, camping, whitewater rafting, zip-lining, archery and fishing.
 College students are often recruited to work at guest ranches during the summer months.
-Common jobs offered to college students include housekeeping, wrangler, dining staff, and office staff or babysitters.
+Common jobs offered to students include housekeeping, wrangling, staffing dining rooms and offices, or babysitting.
 A number of working ranches have survived lean financial times by taking in paying guests for part of the year.